YashS96/contacts-app/README.md

 **Twilio** : Refer to https://www.twilio.org/ to understand the concepts of Twilio

 ## Improvements

 A lot of functionalities should have been added, but due to certain constraints I was unable to add them:

-1. Tests: unit tests for front and beck end code, including integration via mocking frameworks.
+1. Tests: unit tests for front and back end code, including integration via mocking frameworks.

 2. Sacling: Scaling web server capability via cluster or child_process,modules.